hy1ee/CSBGM-V2/README.md

 ## Requirements:
 ---

-1. Python 3.6
+1. Python 3.6 +
+2. Pytorch 1.12.1 +
-2. Other packages when running codes.
+3. Other packages when running codes.
 Please install them when the requirements are reported.

-### Preliminaries
+## Preliminaries
 ---

 You can run [main.py] in each folder to train model:
 NICE / RealNVP / VAE / AE_RealNVP / VAE_RealNVP(flow-VAE)

+Related estimation methods can be found in [mnist_estimators.py]

-### Demos
+## Demos
 ---

 run [compressed_sensing.py]